 A Meta Description is the short excerpt underneath the blue Page Title <link to page title blog> and green URL in SERPs (search engine result pages).
 It's purpose is to provide a snippet of text so you can accuratley see what that particular page's content is and and help determine if it's the right result for you.

 According to Jon, you don't need a Meta Description.
 Google is relatively adept at creating pretty useful meta descriptions on its own.
 Arguably you can leave your meta description blank.
 The real thing to avoid is having duplicate meta descriptions, this is seen as duplicate page content by search engines and is detrimental to your rankings.

-Don't belive you don't need one?
+Don't believe you don't need one?
 Matt Cutts will back us up!

 Need to check for Duplicate Meta Descriptions?
 If only there was some Free Download...